• Menu

 If your well begins to pump sand, silt, or dirt, this can indicate a serious problem with your well.
 Sand in well water or sediment in well water requires some problem-solving.

-In private well water systems, often, what appears to be sand can actually be sediment or other particulate material from various sources.
+In private well water systems, often, what appears to be sand can be sediment or other particulate material from various sources.

 Be sure to determine if what you are observing is coming from your well or within your home, and try to run the water directly from the well into a white bucket to see if you can identify some sand or sediment.